1

 Red, White and Blue Summer Salad

-Caprese salad and fresh fruit always remind me of summer.
-In this salad, I combine traditional Caprese flavors with summer blueberries and peaches.
+In this dish, I combine traditional Caprese salad flavors with summer peaches and blueberries.
 I also add prosciutto for saltiness, creating a balanced, flavor-packed side dish. —Emily Falke, Santa Barbara, California

 Chicken Alfredo with Grilled Apples